Periprosthetic Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-A 72-year-old right-hand-dominant woman presents to the emergency department after a fall from standing at home.
-She has a history of a left cemented total hip arthroplasty performed 8 years ago for osteoarthritis.
-Prior to the fall, she was ambulatory without assistive devices and had an excellent result from her hip replacement with no pain.
-She reports acute left thigh pain and inability to bear weight.
-On exam, the left thigh is swollen and tender in the mid-diaphyseal region.
-There is no deformity at the hip, and the prior posterolateral incision is well-healed.
-Distal neurovascular exam is intact.
+This is a 72-year-old woman who fell from standing at home.
+She had a left cemented total hip arthroplasty eight years ago for osteoarthritis, and prior to this fall she was ambulatory without assistive devices with an excellent result, no pain, no limp.
+She presented with acute left thigh pain and inability to bear weight.
+On exam, the left thigh was swollen and tender in the mid-diaphyseal region.
+There was no deformity at the hip.
+Her prior posterolateral incision was well-healed with no signs of infection.
+Distal neurovascular exam was intact.

-AP and lateral radiographs of the left femur reveal a spiral fracture of the femoral shaft at the tip of a well-fixed cemented femoral stem.
-There are no lucent lines around the proximal cement mantle, and the stem appears well-fixed without subsidence compared to a post-operative film from 6 years ago in the chart.
-The fracture extends approximately 2 cm distal to the stem tip.
-There is no acetabular loosening.
+AP and lateral radiographs showed a spiral fracture of the femoral shaft at the tip of the cemented femoral stem.
+I compared these to her post-operative films from six years ago, the stem had no subsidence and there were no lucent lines around the cement mantle, suggesting the stem was well-fixed.
+The fracture extended approximately 2 centimeters distal to the stem tip.
+The acetabular component was well-positioned without loosening.

 What Examiners Look For